marielle-lopez/_nology/react/use-effect/intro/example/README.md

 You can mock a slower internet speed or slow API by going into the Network tab and selecting "Slow 3G".

 `await/async` is syntactic sugar for plain JavaScript.
 So, in React, you can use `.then`.

+Do not watch the same state you're updating inside of the `useEffect` callback function.
+This will cause an infinite loop.